Here’s our guide to building a powerful digital presence for your business.

 • Examine legal cases trending in the news.

-• A plumber might:
+• A law firm marketing strategy might:

 • Solve common plumbing issues in a handy online guide, with pictures or videos.